-To construct the Tutte embedding of our mated-CRT map, we fix an interior vertex $\BB x$ and for $j = 1,\dots,k$ we let $\frk p(y_j)$ be the conditional probability given our mated-CRT map that a simple random walk started from $\BB x$ first hits the boundary $\{y_1,\dots,y_k\}$ at a vertex of the boundary arc $\{y_1,\dots,y_j\}$.
+To construct the Tutte embedding of the mated-CRT map $\mcl G^{1/n}$, we fix an interior vertex $\BB x^n$ and we enumerate the boundary vertices (in numerical order) as $\{y_1,\dots,y_k\}$.
+For $j = 1,\dots,k$ we let $\frk p(y_j)$ be the conditional probability given $\mcl G^{1/n}$ that a simple random walk started from $\BB x^n$ first hits the boundary at a vertex in the boundary arc $\{y_1,\dots,y_j\}$.
 The boundary vertices $y_1, y_2, \ldots, y_k$ are then mapped in counterclockwise order around the complex unit circle via $y_j \mapsto e^{2\pi i \frk p(y_j)}$.
-This makes it so that the hitting probability of the random walk started from $\BB x$ approximates uniform measure on the unit circle.
-One then maps the remainder of the points into the unit circle via the discrete harmonic extension of the boundary values.
-This is what we call the {\bf Tutte embedding} of the mated-CRT map centered at $\BB x$.
-Note that $\BB x$ is approximately mapped to the center of the disk in this embedding.\footnote{ One may compute $\frk p$ by first finding the function $\psi$ that is zero on $\{ y_1, y_2, \ldots, y_k \}$ and $1$ at $\BB x$ and discrete harmonic elsewhere, and then observing that the probability that a random walk from $\BB x$ first reaches $\{ y_1, y_2, \ldots, y_k \}$ via a given edge is proportional to the gradient of $\psi$ along that edge.
+This makes it so that the hitting probability of the random walk started from $\BB x^n$ approximates the uniform measure on the unit circle.
+One then maps the interior vertices of $\mcl G^{1/n}$ into the unit disk via the discrete harmonic extension of the boundary values.
+This is what we call the {\bf Tutte embedding} of the mated-CRT map centered at $\BB x^n$.
+Note that $\BB x^n$ is approximately mapped to the center of the disk in this embedding.\footnote{ One may compute $\frk p$ by first finding the function $\psi$ that is zero on $\{ y_1, y_2, \ldots, y_k \}$ and $1$ at $\BB x^n$ and discrete harmonic elsewhere, and then observing that the probability that a random walk from $\BB x^n$ first reaches $\{ y_1, y_2, \ldots, y_k \}$ via a given edge is proportional to the gradient of $\psi$ along that edge.
 One can find $\psi$ using a sparse matrix solver, or using more ad hoc harmonic relaxation techniques (which may involve first getting an approximation to $\psi$ by considering a mated-CRT map with fewer vertices built from the same Brownian motion).
 The same is true for the next step: finding the harmonic extension of the map from $\{ y_1, y_2, \ldots, y_k \}$ to the circle.}